JanaN02/Python/README.md

     skin.</p>
 prompts the user to enter the wind speed in kilometers per hour and the temperature in degrees Celsius using the input() function.
-The program calculates the wind chill index using the formula: <br>
+<br>The program calculates the wind chill index using the formula: <br>
 13.12 + 0.6215*t - 11.37*v**0.16 + 0.3965*t*v**0.16 <br>
 where t is the temperature in degrees Celsius and v is the wind speed in kilometers per hour.<br>